 The Department of Public Health and Social Services, Division of Senior Citizens (DPHSS, DSC) is responsible for coordinating activities related to older persons on Guam in accordance with the Older American Act of 1965 and Guam's Senior Citizens Act of 1978, P.L.
 14-139 codified at 10 GCA, Chapter 8.
-Although under Guam law, a "senior citizen" is defined as age 55 years or older (see 10 GCA §8102(d), aging services administered by DPHSS, DSC as the state-wide agency State Office on Aging (SOA) for the Department of Health and Human Services, Administration for Community Living, Older Americans Act; SOA federal funds are provided for older individuals 60 years of age or older based on the Older Americans Act criteria, unless otherwise provided for as in target populations of the National Family Caregiver Support Program and the Bureau of Adult Protective Services.
+Although under Guam law, a "senior citizen" is defined as age 55 years or older (see 10 GCA §8102(d), aging services administered by DPHSS, DSC as the state-wide agency State Office on Aging (SOA) for the Department of Health and Human Services, Administration for Community Living, Older Americans Act.
+SOA Federal funds are provided for older individuals 60 years of age or older based on the Older Americans Act criteria, unless otherwise provided for as in target populations of the National Family Caregiver Support Program and the Bureau of Adult Protective Services.
 Clients of the National Family Caregiver Support Program include caregivers serving adults and children with disabilities.
 The Bureau of Adult Protective Services serves individuals 60 years of age and older and adults with disabilities between the age 18-59.

-DPHSS SOA Four Year State Plan from 2016 through 2019 was approved by the Administration of Community Living on August 11, 2015 and is available on the DPHSS website, and or upon request, and is incorporated herein as if fully rewritten.
+DPHSS SOA Four Year State Plan on Aging for Fiscal Years 2020 through 2023 was approved by the Administration of Community Living on August 29, 2019.
+A copy of the 2020-2023 Guam Four Year State Plan on Aging is available at the Department of Public Health and Social Services URL website, and or upon request, and is incorporated herein as if fully rewritten.